All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Step-by-Step Injection Process

 Wash your hands thoroughly.
 Clean the chosen injection site with an alcohol swab and allow it to air dry completely.
 If using a pen device, attach the needle and prime it according to the manufacturer's instructions.
 Pinch a fold of skin, insert the needle at a 90-degree angle, and depress the plunger or pen button fully.
 Hold for the recommended time, typically 5 to 10 seconds, then withdraw the needle and release the skin.
+For a complete cost breakdown, see our cheapest tirzepatide options.

-Site Rotation Is Essential
+Site Rotation Is important

 Repeated injections in the same spot can cause lipohypertrophy, where the tissue becomes thickened and lumpy.
 This not only looks concerning but can impair how well the medication absorbs.
 Rotate your injection site each week, staying at least one to two inches from your last spot.
 You can rotate within the same body region or alternate between different regions.